SSD Hardware Installation for Notebooks and Desktops. Transferring data

 SSD vs. HDD Speed Comparision

-Additional Information.
-If you do not know how to connect an additional device to your computer, and you need instructions on how to connect it correctly, you can use the search bar on this website (located in the upper right part of any page) or write to us.
+If you don't know how to connect an additional device to your computer and need instructions on how to connect it correctly, you can use the search bar on this site (located at the top right of any page) or write to us.

 To use any computer device, software (driver) is required.
-It is recommended to use the original software that came with your computer device.
-If you do not have the software, and you cannot find it on the website of the manufacturer of the computer device, then we will help you.
-Tell us the model of your printer, scanner, monitor or other computer device, as well as the version of the operating system (for example: Windows 10, Windows 8, etc.).
+It is recommended to use the original software included with the device.
+If you don't have the software and can't find it on the device manufacturer's website, we can help.
+Tell us the model of your printer, scanner, monitor or other computer device, as well as the operating system version (for example: Windows 11, Windows 10, Windows 8, etc.).

-Find out which macOS your Mac is using (Use About This Mac to see the version of Mac operating system installed on your Mac, and find out whether it's the latest version).
-From the Apple menu in the corner of your screen, choose About This Mac.
-You should see the macOS name, such as macOS Mojave, followed by its version number.
+How to find out what version of the operating system is installed on your Mac device.
+From the Apple menu in the top left corner of your screen, select About This Mac.
+You should see the macOS name, such as macOS Sonoma, followed by the version number.
 If you need to know the build number as well, click the version number to see it.

 Leave a Reply